$20K reward offered for racing pigeons stolen from Greenville County home

 And these aren’t even his most valuable birds.

 “She won $18,000 dollars,” he said, showing another.
-“Yes in one of the biggest races in America.”
+“Yes, in one of the biggest races in America.”

 More than a hundred of his top racing pigeons were stolen from their coop just last week.